Kenneth Waltz: Academic career

 Waltz became a lecturer and then assistant professor at Columbia from 1953 to 1957.
 He became one of the early group of scholars at Columbia's Institute of War and Peace Studies and acted as a research assistant from 1952 to 1954 and a research associate from 1954.
 Later saying that he and his wife had been unsettled by the prospect of raising small children in New York City, Waltz left Columbia for Swarthmore College, where he was an assistant professor and then a professor from 1957 to 1966.
 He then moved on to Brandeis University for a stint from 1966 to 1971, the last four years of which he held the Adlai E. Stevenson Professor of International Politics chair.

 In 1971, Waltz joined University of California, Berkeley, where he was appointed the Ford Professor of Political Science.
 Meanwhile, Waltz held a number of additional research positions.
 He was affiliated with the Institute of War and Peace Studies until 1964.
 He was a fellow of Columbia University in Political Theory and International Relations from 1959 to 1960 in London.
 He was a research associate at Center for International Affairs at Harvard University in 1963 to 1964, 1968, 1969, and 1972.
 He held a National Science Foundation grant from 1968 to 1971 to develop a theory of international politics.
 He was a Guggenheim Fellow for 1976 to 1977 and a fellow at the Institute for the Study of World Politics in 1977.
 He was a fellow at the Woodrow Wilson International Center for Scholars in 1979–1980.
 He then became a research associate with the Department of War Studies, King's College London.
 Waltz taught at Peking University for two months in 1982, and he later taught at Fudan University as well.
 He lectured at a number of institutions in the US, including the Air Force Academy, the National War College, the Army War College, and the Naval War College.
 Similarly, he lectured at many other institutions around the world, including the London School of Economics, the Australian National University, and the University of Bologna.
+Waltz served as an instructor at MIT Seminar XXI.

 Waltz retired from his position at Berkeley and returned to Columbia University in 1997.
 There, he became an adjunct professor as well as a senior research scholar at the Institute of War and Peace Studies.

 Waltz served as Secretary of the American Political Science Association in 1966 to 1967 and then as its president in 1987 to 1988.
 He was President of the New England Section of the International Studies Association in 1966 to 1967.
 He was a Fellow of the American Academy of Arts and Sciences and served stints on the boards of editors of several scholarly journals.
 He has described Hans Morgenthau as a strong influence on his work.